Akatsuki667/holbertonschool-binary_trees/README.md

 ### 10-binary_tree_depth.c
 Write a function that measures the depth of a node in a binary tree.
 - If tree is NULL, your function must return 0.

+### 11-binary_tree_size.c
+Write a function that measures the size of a binary tree.
+- If tree is NULL, the function must return 0.